How can I make a difference as a Tongan?

 Victoria’s current goal is to raise awareness about how credit works and its potential outcomes in her community and through DEBTsolve.

 “Not all debt is bad.
 Sometimes people need it and we see that as Financial Wellbeing Coaches.
 However it’s easy for debt to spiral out of control, which is why we aim to improve our clients understanding of how credit works and what to look out for, so they can make better decisions in the future.”

 Victoria is motivated by her community and her clients.
 She told us she asks herself constantly: “How can I make a difference as a Tongan?”

 The answers have shaped her education and career – to help others to empower themselves.

-“Being a Debt Coach is more than just helping someone pay off a debt.
+“Being a Financial Wellbeing Coach is more than just helping someone pay off a debt.
 It’s helping them take control of their life again, teaching them life skills that will help them be successful and it’s creating a better future for our communities.”

 Tu’a ‘Ofa Atu Victoria.